Secretmud/fossfood/src/recipes/drinks/gin-tonic.md

 - Add the gin and ice to the glass
 - Add the lemon wedge
 - Stir
-- Top with tonic wate.
+- Top with tonic water